 Code Coverage = (Total Number of lines of code executed)/ (Total Number of lines of code) * 100%

-Below is the different type of code coverage analysis:
+Below are the different types of code coverage analysis:

 Conclusion: